 Ozone strongly recommend to NOT perform Spiral Dives with Big Ears engaged.

-CB-Line Stall
+B-Line Stall

 B-stall is for fast descents in emergency situations only.
-It is faster and safer to lose altitude with a spiral dive than a B-stall.
+It is more efficient to lose altitude with a spiral dive rather than a B-stall.